lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Fossils of dinosaurs stop appearing just above the Cretaceous-Paleogene (K-Pg) boundary, dated to just over 66 MYA.
 This is the most recent of the five mass extinction events in Earth's history.
 Fossil record biodiversity shows a sharp drop in other species by 75\%, with a simultaneous reduction in both marine and terrestrial environments.

 The most widely supported explanation for the cause of the extinction is the **impact hypothesis**.
 The 200-km-wide Chicxulub crater off the coast of the Yucatán Peninsula in Mexico was discovered by Alvarez and son in the 1970s.
 The feature was confirmed as an asteroid impact crater by gravity and magnetic anomaly surveys, and findings of shocked quartz and tektite glasses.
 In 1980, a worldwide thin layer of iridium-rich clay (160 times more iridium than usual) was found at the K-Pg boundary, indicating an extraterrestrial origin, since iridium is only found at high levels in asteroids.
+The isotopic ratios of other transition metals found in the layer such as osmium, ruthenium and chromium also closely match those found on asteroids and not elsewhere in the crust.
 Two independent studies using argon-argon dating have obtained dates for the impact event of 66,043,000 ± 11,000 years ago and 66,051,000 ± 31,000 years ago, which are consistent with each other and the date of the K-Pg boundary itself.

 Another hypothesis is the volcanic eruption of the Deccan Traps in India, which would have caused sudden climate change due to release of sulfur dioxide aerosols, suddenly dropping the temperature.
 However, most recent studies conclude that this was either merely a secondary factor, or that it was not a factor at all in the extinction.

 Most of the world's forests died off in the event, with pollen analysis finding that only two types of fern plants survived.
 The tree-dwelling birds all died out with the impact, and only a small number of land-dwelling birds seems to have survived as the ancestors of all modern birds.
 A small number of non-avian dinosaur fossils are found above the K-Pg boundary, implying that the extinction was a slow process due to the climate change following the asteroid impact, rather than the moment of the impact itself.

-Source: [here](https://www.audubon.org/news/how-birds-survived-asteroid-impact-wiped-out-dinosaurs).
+Sources: ([Goderis *et al.*, 2021](https://www.science.org/doi/10.1126/sciadv.abe3647)) and ([Fischer-Gödde *et al.*, 2024](https://www.science.org/doi/10.1126/science.adk4868))(iridium layer) and [here](https://www.audubon.org/news/how-birds-survived-asteroid-impact-wiped-out-dinosaurs) (survival of birds).

 ### Radiometric Dating with Uranium series